akankshashriv/jekyll-TeXt-theme/_posts/Draft/Machine Learning : A Brief History.md

 This series focuses on the timeline of Machine Learning up to the decade 2010s - primary contributions and seminal papers that have given us algorithms like Regression, Decision trees, and Neural Networks.

-The idea is simple - know how and why an algorithm was developed, understand the theory and applications, and learn about the drawbacks.
+The idea is simple!
 Imagine this timeline as a graph with the root node as "Statistics".
-Statistics led to Regression, Bayesian ML and over time
+Statistics led to Regression, Bayesian ML and, over time, Deep Learning.
+We will traverse this graph and learn the math.

 ## Contents
 1. The very beginning - 1950s [PAC Model, VC Theory, Perceptrons]